 Scholars ask difficult questions and that can be threatening to authorities whose power depends on controlling information and what people think.
 When academics are silenced or subjected to self censorship their communities are disadvantaged.
 Every year thousands of academics across the world are harassed, censored tortured and killed.
 The persecution of academics has occurred repeatedly in the course of human civilization.
 Notable examples are the migration of the Greek scholars from Constantinople to Italy, the expulsion of the Huguenots from France , the intelligenzaktion of scientists and academics in occupied Poland and the arrest of Sudanese biology Professor Farouk Mohammed for teaching evolution.

-On 2nd June 2019, I submitted an Article 15 communication to the Office of the Prosecutor(OTP) of the International Criminal Court (ICC).
-The communication calls upon the ICC to conduct a preliminary examination on persecution as a crime against humanity committed against scholars and academics in Uganda.
-However, the purpose of this article is not to discuss the merits of the communication but rather to moot the conversation on academic persecution and its place in international criminal law as an independent crime.
-Is persecution an independent international crime or does it require a connection element?
+The purpose of this article is to moot the conversation on academic persecution and its place in international criminal law as an independent crime.
+Is academic persecution an independent international crime or does it require a connection element?

 Article 7(1)(h) of ICC Statute ,Connection Requirement and Ambiguities